3milychu/music-vis/README.md

 **Music**<br>
 Fantasiestücke, Op.73 (Schumann, Robert)<br>
 Three Fantasy Pieces (Drei Fantasiestücke) for clarinet and piano, Op.
-73, were written in 1849 by Robert Schumann.[1]
+73, were written in 1849 by Robert Schumann.
 Though they were originally intended for clarinet and piano, Schumann indicated that the clarinet part could be also performed on viola or cello.

 **Data collection**<br>
 Data collected from the ensemble class at Mannes School of Music in New York, NY.